-We had some amazing animal encounters during our time in the Maasai Mara National Reserve in Kenya.
+We had some amazing animal encounters during our time in the Maasai Mara National Reserve in Kenya back in 2021.
 It started on the first night when we arrived in the reserve when we saw our first cheetahs.
 We had already seen the big five in Africa, the elephants, water buffaloes, lions, leopards, and rhinos, but seeing the cheetahs was amazing and was the last of the big cats that we were hoping to see.
-Obviously our animal encounters didn’t end there as we drove throughout the reserve observing many different animals.
+Obviously, our animal encounters didn’t end there as we drove throughout the reserve observing many different animals.
 We also went to the Mara River, but since we were a couple of days ahead of the great migration, we did not see the wildebeests charging across the river.
 We did, however, see the crocodiles that were patiently waiting for the migration to arrive.

 Male Lion Up CloseAptly Named Yellow-Billed Oxpeckers on the Back of a Water BuffaloChasing CheetahsHundreds of Hippos on the Mara RiverView from Our CampVultures on Top of a Tree